Holidays Calendar for July 25, 2021

 • 1837 William Cooke and Charles Wheatstone successfully demonstrated the first commercial use of an electric telegraph between Euston and Camden Town in London.

-• 1834 Died: Samuel Taylor Coleridge, English philosopher, poet, and critic, the founder of the Romantic Movement in England and member of the Lake Poets.
+• 1834 Died: Samuel Taylor Coleridge, English philosopher, poet, and critic, a founder of the Romantic Movement in England and a member of the Lake Poets.

-• 1794 Died: André Chénier, Greek-French poet, victim of the French Revolution, accused for crimes against the state.
-His sensual, emotive poetry marked him as one of the precursors of the Romantic movement.
+• 1794 Died: André Chénier, Greek-French poet whose sensual, emotive poetry marks him as one of the precursors of the Romantic movement.

-• 1790 Died: Johann Bernhard Basedow, German educator and reformer, the founder of the Philanthropinum, the short-lived but very influential progressive school in Dessau.
-He is known for reformation of schools, common methods of instruction and establishment of an institute for qualifying teachers.
+• 1790 Died: Johann Bernhard Basedow, German educator and reformer, the founder of the Philanthropinum, a short-lived but very influential progressive school in Dessau.

 • 1603 James VI of Scotland was crowned king of England, thus bringing the Kingdom of England and Kingdom of Scotland into personal union.
 Political union would be achieved only a century later.

 • 1593 Henry IV of France publicly converted from Protestantism to Roman Catholicism.
-In 1589 he gave religious liberties to Protestants, thereby ending the Wars of Religion.
+He pragmatically balanced the interests of the Catholic and Protestant parties in France as well as among the European states.